 The first involves getting a remote job.
 You still have an employer who pays for your work on a monthly basis.
 Working hours may be either fixed, either flexible.
 But the bottom line is you’d still have a boss.

 If that’s something you want to avoid, you could consider stepping into the world of freelancing or starting your own business.
-For the latter, you’ll need an investment budget, a great idea and a complex suite of skills.
+For the latter, you’ll need an investment budget, an excellent idea and a sophisticated suite of skills.

 If you want to keep things a bit simpler while focusing on the skills you already possess, freelancing is the way to go.
 34% of US’ workforce are freelancers.
 That’s 53 million people who work from home and make a living.